The Isle of Man – Your New Island Home?

 UK Immigration Rules are extended to the Isle of Man for regulating the entry into, and the stay of persons in the Isle of Man.
 Whilst the Isle of Man has its own Immigration Rules (based on UK immigration rules), the United Kingdom represents the Isle of Man’s interest in Diplomatic and Foreign Affairs.
 British Embassies overseas accept and process visa applications for the Isle of Man and other Crown Dependencies (CDs), referring the applications to the islands’ Entry Clearance Officers to determine a decision.

-If you would like further information regarding the advantages offered by the Isle of Man and how you might take up residence there, please speak to Steve Doyle at the Dixcart office in the Isle of Man or to your usual Dixcart contact.
+If you would like further information regarding the advantages offered by the Isle of Man and how you might take up residence there, speak to David Walsh at the Dixcart office in the Isle of Man or to your usual Dixcart contact.

 Dixcart Management (IOM) Limited is licensed by the Isle of Man Financial Services Authority